Docker Image: NGINX with PHP FPM

 How to use the image

 When the PHP FPM variants detected a PHP file is requested, the request is proxied to a PHP container on port 9000.
-It uses the domain name php to find the container.
+The NGINX container uses the domain name php within Docker to find the PHP container.
 The PHP FPM variants will also recognize the index.php as an index file.

 Image Tags

-There are a total of 4 different variants: standard, tls, phpfpm, phpfpm-tls.
+There are a total of four different variants: standard, tls, phpfpm, phpfpm-tls.
 Due to myself using the phpfpm variant the most, it is marked as the latest.

 How the image is built

 This image starts like all others, as a Dockerfile.
-What is unique is the fact that there are 4 different Dockerfiles; one for each version.
+What is unique is the fact that there are 4 different Dockerfiles; one for each variant.

 The first Dockerfile builds the standard image by copying the configuration file: